Bethel Springs, Tennessee

-Bethel Springs is a town in McNairy County, Tennessee.
-The population was 998 at the 2020 census.
+Bethel Springs, officially the Town of Bethel Springs, is a town in McNairy County, Tennessee.
+The population was 742 at the 2020 census.

 History

 Bethel Springs was platted in 1860, when the railroad was extended to that point.
 A post office called Bethel Springs has been in operation since 1866.
 The community took its name from a nearby spring, which in turn was named after the Bethel Presbyterian Church.
+On March 31, 2023, a tornado hit the town, killing 9 people and injuring dozens.

 Geography

 Bethel Springs is located at 35°14′15″N 88°36′41″W (35.237378, -88.611429).
 Bethel Springs was named after a Presbyterian church that was founded in the area.
 Beth-El in Hebrew literally means "house of God".

 According to the United States Census Bureau, the town has a total area of 2.2 sqmi, all land.